A young supporter makes a big statement to support the charity

 Run the 2017 London Marathon for Lingen Davies Cancer Fund

 We're celebrating the great achievements of our 2016 London Marathon 'Team Lingen Davies' on April 24th.
 You can read more about them on the News page.
 If you would like to apply for one of our 5 places to run the 2017 London Marathon and raise funds for our charity, then please download, print, complete and send in this application form to the Fundarising Office (full address on the form and on our Contacts page).

-We are delighted to announce that our ACTION appeal total has reached £627,886.69.
-We have passed the 80% mark - a huge achievement.
-Many thanks to all who have contributed.
+We are delighted to announce that our ACTION appeal total has reached £657,990.64.
+Many thanks to all who have contributed so far.
+We're on the home straight, as you can see from the space in our jigsaw totaliser (below), and we're sure our resourceful, ever-inventive supporters and donors will rise to the challenge.
 See appeal page for more details.
-Our supporters have fundraising events and activities planned throughout the summer, so take a look at our Diary of Events (on the Fundraising Events page) for a day out near you.
+There are fundraising events and activities taking place throughout the summer, so take a look at our Diary of Events (on the Fundraising Events page) for a day out near you.

 2016 Shrewsbury Half Marathon Team